 They gave a somber, lackluster performance.
 Kavakos’s anemic tone and tendency to wallow in the quicksand of dragging slow movements was primarily responsible for sucking the energy out of the hall.

 On Thursday night, Kavakos just played for himself, producing a thin, limp sound that didn’t bother to project.
-Wang was left to adjust and accommodate, a thoroughbred held to a conservative trot.
+Yuja was left to adjust and accommodate, a thoroughbred held to a conservative trot.

-On paper, the program Kavakos and Wang are touring right now has potential, an opportunity to view the riches of Bach’s contrapuntal language from a fresh perspective.
-But this pair offered up little more than bland beauty, despite Wang’s valiant efforts to interject energy and artistry where she could.
+On paper, the program Kavakos and Yuja are touring right now has potential, an opportunity to view the riches of Bach’s contrapuntal language from a fresh perspective.
+But this pair offered up little more than bland beauty, despite Yuja’s valiant efforts to interject energy and artistry where she could.

-Five days before Kavakos and Wang’s recital, the LA Phil performed John Adams’s Violin Concerto with Leila Josefowicz.
+Five days before Kavakos and Yuja’s recital, the LA Phil performed John Adams’s Violin Concerto with Leila Josefowicz.
 Josefowicz shredded that concerto, devoured it, and became possessed by it.
-When Wang premiered Adams’s Must the Devil Have All the Good Tunes in March of 2019, she did the same, completely unleashed — one of the world’s great pianists at the top of her game.
+When Yuja premiered Adams’s Must the Devil Have All the Good Tunes in March of 2019, she did the same, completely unleashed — one of the world’s great pianists at the top of her game.

 Let’s hope the next time Yuja shows up at Disney Hall for a violin/piano duo recital she ditches Kavakos and teams up with Josefowicz or someone like her.
 Hearing them play Bach, paired with say, John Adams’s Road Movies for violin and piano, would be worth the price of admission.